espena/dual-button-doorbell/README.md

 # Dual-button doorbell

-Project is under construction.
-Errors are very lightly to occur at this stage.
-Custom symbols, footprints and 3D models can be found in [espena/kicad-libs](https://github.com/espena/kicad-libs) whenever they're ready.

 A door bell that simply does more.
 Configurable with alarms, different sounds for the two buttons, bedtime LED indicator and timed notifications on specific days / hours.
 With audible 4Ω loudspeaker driven by a class D 3.2 W amplifier.

 ## Features